Route 131 (Connecticut–Massachusetts): History

 In October 1803, the Thompson Turnpike Company was chartered to improve and maintain the highway between the Rhode Island state line in West Glocester to the Massachusetts line in Quinebaug.
 The toll road was established as part of a direct route from Providence to Springfield.
 At the Rhode Island line, the road continued east as the West Glocester Turnpike (modern U.S. Route 44).
 At the Massachusetts line, the road did not continue as a turnpike, and the route to Springfield was over public roads.
 The Thompson Turnpike used Elmwood Hill Road, Quaddick Road, Thompson Hill Road, Buckley Hill Road, and Quinebaug Road.
-It went through the village of Quaddick, Thompson center, North Grosvenor Dale, and Quinebaug.
+It went through the village of Quaddick, Thompson center, North Grosvenordale, and Quinebaug.

 In 1923, the southern New England states began numbering their main highways, most of which had, by the time, been under state control.
 Massachusetts had numbered the continuation of the Thompson Turnpike as Highway 131, but the designation did not continue into Connecticut at that time.
-In Connecticut, the middle portion of the former Thompson Turnpike, between Thompson center and North Grosvenor Dale, had become part of Highway 185.
+In Connecticut, the middle portion of the former Thompson Turnpike, between Thompson center and North Grosvenordale, had become part of Highway 185.
 The southern and northern sections remained unnumbered.
 In the 1932 state highway renumbering, the southern portion and part of the middle portion (Thompson Hill Road) became a section of Route 200.
 The northern portion was designated as SR 874, an unsigned state road.
 At the same time, a Route 131 was also created in Roxbury.
 This Route 131 was then renumbered in 1935 to Route 199, and the number 131 was then assigned to SR 874 (Quinebaug Road) to match the existing route number in Massachusetts.